Neutron stars with Bogoliubov quark-meson coupling model: Hadronic matter

 In order to study the structure of neutron stars described by the present model we have integrated the Tolman-Oppenheimer-Volkov equations for spherical stars in equilibrium \cite{tolman,tov}.
 The complete EoS was obtained matching the Baym-Pethcik-Sutherland EoS for the outer crust \cite{bps}, and the inner crust obtained within a Thomas Fermi description of the non-homogeneous matter for the NL3$\omega\rho$ model with the symmetry energy slope at saturation equal to 77 MeV \cite{pais2016}, to the core EoS.
+It has been discussed in \cite{fortin2016} that a non-unified EoS, i.e. a neutron star EoS constituted by a crust and core EoS obtained from different models gives rise to an uncertainty on the radius of low mass stars.
+For the crust, two distinct contributions are included: the outer crust and the inner crust.
+While the first one is relatively well constrained, the second one is clearly dependent on the underlying model used to describe the star.
+In the present work we consider the conclusion drawn in \cite{pais2016} where it was shown that taking an inner crust EoS from a model with a similar dependence of the symmetry energy on the density would predict realistic radii.
+The complete EoS, that has been used to integrate the TOV equations, is plotted in the left panel of Fig. \ref{mr} in a log-log scale so that it is clearly seen that the crust-core transition is smooth.
+In Table \ref{table} several star properties are given, including the maximum gravitational mass $M_{max}$, and corresponding baryonic mass $M^b_{max}$, radius $R$, energy density and baryonic density at the centre $E_{0}$, and $\rho^c$, the radius of 1.4$M_\odot$ and 1.6$M_\odot$ stars, $R_{1.4}$ and $R_{1.6}$, and the hyperon potentials in symmetric nuclear matter at saturation $U_\Lambda(\rho_0)$ and $U_\Xi(\rho_0)$.